DSAV-Dodeka/book/src/architecture/backend.md

 This is an authorization server, authentication server and web app backend API in one.
 This model is not recommended for large-scale setups but works well for our purposes.
 It has been designed in a way that makes the components easy to separate.

-Client authentication uses the [OPAQUE protocol](https://datatracker.ietf.org/doc/draft-irtf-cfrg-opaque/) (password-authentication key exchange), which protects against agains pre-computation attacks upon server compromise.
+Client authentication uses the [OPAQUE protocol](https://datatracker.ietf.org/doc/draft-irtf-cfrg-opaque/) (password-authentication key exchange), which protects against agains pre-computation attacks upon server compromise, as well as not relying on PKI (public key infrastructure) for protecting the password when it is sent over the network.
 This makes passwords extra safe in a way that they never leave the client.

 Authorization is performed using [OAuth 2.1](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1/), with much of [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) also implemented to make it appropriate for authenticating users.
 While not technically required, OAuth tokens are generally in the form of [JSON Web Tokens (JWTs)](https://www.rfc-editor.org/rfc/rfc7519.html) and OpenID Connect does require it, so we use them here.
 Good 3rd-party resources can be found for [OAuth](https://www.oauth.com/) and [JWTs](https://jwt.io/introduction).